pdunne/pymagnet/README.md

 ### Binder

-You can test out the libraries on Binder, but performance is not as good:
+The example notebooks can be run as an instance using Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pdunne/pymagnet/main?filepath=examples%2Fnotebooks)